mrjclark/FinApp/Policies/02 Software Development Charter.md

 next_review: "YYYYMMDD"
 ---
 # Software Development Charter
-Document status: Draft

 ## 1. Purpose & Scope

 ### 1.1 Purpose
-This charter, endorsed by project leadership, defines the security principles and commitments guiding the development of FinApp.
-It establishes clear roles, responsibilities, and governance for secure development using industry standards based around ISO27001:2022 and NIST SSDF 800 series.
+This charter, endorsed by project leadership, is grounded in the principles of systems security engineering as defined in NIST SP 800-160 Vol. 1 Rev. 1, "Engineering Trustworthy Secure Systems."
+It emphasizes stakeholder protection needs, mission assurance, and cyber resiliency across the system life cycle.

 ### 1.2 Scope
 - Applies to all phases of development, as well as all assets created as part of the development.